 In SAFe, the concept of a dual operating system was introduced.
-The purpose of this operating model is to help organizations compete and develop in the digital age.
+This operating model aims to help organizations compete and develop in the digital age.
 The good thing about this model is that it has proven its efficiency in many instances.
-Now, it has turned out to be a method with a meaning for separating the concerns of not only developing but also launching innovative new solutions.
-Even, it aids with efficiently running and improving a business that benefits from those solutions.
-Here, the former is the responsibility of the network, while the latter is the responsibility of the hierarchy.
+Now, it has become a method with a meaning for separating the concerns of developing and launching innovative new solutions.
+It even, aids with efficiently running and improving a business that benefits from those solutions.
+Here, the former is the responsibility of the network, while the latter is the hierarchy's responsibility.

 Responsibilities of Dual Operating System: